 There is no flexibility in UO community behavioral expectations in social arenas such as dating and exposure to non-religious media.
 Adolescents who fail to conform are typically met with blame, rejection, and exclusion from family and community (Kali & Romi, 2021).
 With the constant increase in the phenomenon of at-risk UO youth, the community’s leadership has recently become more willing to receive assistance from professionals outside of the community (Malchi, 2020; Weissblai, 2019).

-Theoretical framework: Ecological theory, social capital, and culture
+Theoretical framework

-The study draws on three main theoretical approaches: ecological theory, the social capital concept, and the assessment of cultural capital of individuals in a community context.
+The study draws on the ecological theory.
 The ecological perspective characterizes the interdependence of the individual, family, educational institutions, and communal/social environments (Bronfenbrenner, 1979; Chen, 2018; Hawkins et al., 1992).
-Social capital (Bourdieu, 1977; Colman, 1988; Putnam, 2001) refers to the actual or potential resources that an individual can access within a specific community.
-Having social capital can provide access to a collective resource (Bourdieu, 1984; Kali & Romi, 2021).
-Social capital also refers to assets acquired through an exchange of resources arising from the connections individuals make with others and social networks (Colman, 1988; Itzhaki et al., 2018a), while cultural capital is the accumulation of a person’s knowledge, behaviors, and skills demonstrated in social life.
-Examining social and cultural capital provides a more holistic perspective of processes and relationships in the context of community beliefs, values, and norms and their impact on the individual’s life (Veeran & Morgan, 2009).
-By determining risk factors based on these three theoretical approaches, UO youth at risk can be identified at an early stage and intervention programs suitable for this population’s characteristics and needs can be prepared (Chen, 2018; Resnick & Burt, 1992).

 Factors contributing to risk behaviors